Tom McEvoy: Poker career

-McEvoy is staunchly opposed to smoking and in 1998, he helped organize the first tournament where smoking was not allowed.
-There was much reluctance, but the tournament still attracted a large number of players, and therefore confirmed the viability of having non-smoking tournaments.
-In 2002, McEvoy convinced Becky Binion Behnen to make the WSOP a non-smoking tournament in exchange for giving her son, Benny Behnen, poker lessons.
+McEvoy is staunchly opposed to smoking, and in 1998, he helped organize the first smoke-free poker tournament.
+Despite initial reluctance, the event drew a large number of players, confirming the viability of non-smoking tournaments.
+In 2002, McEvoy persuaded Becky Binion Behnen to make the WSOP a non-smoking event in exchange for giving her son, Benny Behnen, poker lessons.

 McEvoy has authored or co-authored over a dozen books on poker with other players such as T. J. Cloutier, Brad Daugherty, Don Vines, Linda Johnson, Dag Palovic and Max Stern.
-He is a former columnist for CardPlayer Magazine and a was a Team Pro representative at PokerStars.com from 2003-2011.
+He is a former columnist for CardPlayer Magazine and was a Team Pro representative at PokerStars.com from 2003-2011.

 On May 31, 2009, McEvoy won the WSOP's first and only Champions Invitational, outlasting 19 other former Main Event champions.
 He defeated 2002 world champion, Robert Varkonyi in heads-up play to win the tournament.
 First prize was a classic 1970 Corvette and the inaugural Binion Cup, presented by Jack Binion, in honour of his father, Benny Binion, the founder of the WSOP and Binion's Horseshoe Casino, the original home of the World Series of Poker.

 As of October 2021, his total live tournament winnings are $3,087,477.
 His 56 cashes at the WSOP account for $1,391,462 of those winnings.
 Since his first WSOP cash in 1982 he has at least one WSOP cash in 30 of the last 39 years, the most recent are 2 cashes in the 2021 WSOP.